A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces

-With the previous observations involving the quaternion actions, we are now ready to introduce the hyperkähler structure on the space of sections $C^\infty(E(\Gamma))$ that will be relevant to the construction.
-We remark that the same analysis below will give rise to hyperkähler structures of $C^\infty(E(V))$ as well; in fact, we can even replace the regular representation $R$ with any complex $\Gamma$-representation $S$ and obtain a hyperkähler structure on $C^\infty(E(End(S)))$, as we use no specific properties of the regular representation $R$ for defining the hyperkähler structure.
+With the previous observations involving the quaternion actions, we are now ready to introduce the hyperk{\"a}hler structure on the space of sections $C^\infty(E(\Gamma))$ that will be relevant to the construction.
+We cite \cite{hitchin-supersymm} for the inspiration of this subsection.
+We remark that the same analysis below will give rise to hyperk{\"a}hler structures of $C^\infty(E(V))$ as well; in fact, we can even replace the regular representation $R$ with any complex $\Gamma$-representation $S$ and obtain a hyperk{\"a}hler structure on $C^\infty(E(End(S)))$, as we use no specific properties of the regular representation $R$ for defining the hyperk{\"a}hler structure.

 Recall that in the previous subsection, we have that for $\Theta: x \mapsto [p,\lambda(p)]$, the action of $J$ on $\Theta$ is such that where $J(p)$ is the usual $J$-action on $S^3$.

 We now give the proof of Proposition \ref{hkmetric}.